Thom Bell: Career

 In 1975, Bell produced an album for Dionne Warwick called Track of the Cat, which followed "Then Came You," her collaboration with Bell and the Spinners from 1974.
 It topped the Billboard Hot 100 reaching number two on the R&B chart.
 Bell worked in the mid-to-late 1970s with Johnny Mathis (two albums), Billy Paul, Ronnie Dyson, Little Anthony and the Imperials, the R&B group New York City, and others.
 Then Bell had success with Deniece Williams including her R&B number-one and top-ten remake of The Royalettes' "It's Gonna Take a Miracle" in 1982; Elton John, whose EP The Thom Bell Sessions featured backing vocals by the Spinners and produced the top-ten hit "Mama Can't Buy You Love" in 1979; and James Ingram, whose "I Don't Have the Heart" became Bell's second number-one pop hit, in 1990.
 Other artists Bell produced in the 1980s included The Temptations, Phyllis Hyman, and Dee Dee Bridgewater; he also re-united briefly with the Stylistics in 1981 on Philadelphia International's subsidiary, TSOP.
 Warner Chappell Music acquired Mighty Three Music in 1990.
 A December 2008 interview with Bell featured on the Philly Soul box set, Love Train, stated he would soon compose a piece for the Philadelphia Orchestra.
 Past Orchestra members played in MFSB, the house band who played on many Bell productions.

 Bell was known for being a perfectionist in his writing and very budget-conscious, demanding that session musicians play his compositions as they were written and not improvise.

 Personal life

-Bell married Sylvia Bell in 1965 and they divorced in 1984.
 He married Vanessa Joanne Wittrock in Seattle on December 29, 1985.
 He had six children.

 On December 22, 2022 at the age of 79, Bell died at his home in Bellingham, Washington, north of Everett, after a lengthy illness.